 Causes of waters breaking early (PPROM)

 Intrauterine infection is present in around a third of women with PPROM.
-Although there is clear evidence that infection travelling from the vagina is linked to PPROM, many cases happen without any infection being present.
+In many cases however it happens without any infection being present.
 The reason for these cases is unclear, however it has been linked to heavy smoking (more than 10 cigarettes a day) in pregnancy

 A slight increase in discharge/fluid during pregnancy is normal, especially when the weather is hot.
 You may find that it is a mild-smelling, milky fluid, which is fine.

 - RCOG (2012) Information for you When your waters break early, Royal College of Obstetricians and Gynaecologists

 - J David, Steer P et al (2010) High risk pregnancy, management options, Elsevier Saunders